-We at Caper Radio are proud to showcase local music of all genres, Canadian content, and alternative music not heard anywhere else in Cape Breton.
+Caper Radio CJBU-FM is proud to showcase local and maritime music of all genres, Canadian content, and alternative music not heard anywhere else in Cape Breton.
 As part of the NCRA, we also include select programs that air on multiple stations across the country, some as far as Vancouver!

 We also have a roster of active volunteers and DJs that make their own programs, as well as dedicated staff that keep the station running to its full capacity.